 - Ideally, you should always try to take up your complaint through the relevant officer at the Council Offices in Seaton Delaval.
 This will give him/her or another member staff the chance to put the problem right as soon as possible.
 You can make your complaint in person or in writing.
 Alternatively, someone else, such as a friend or your local Councillor, can do this for you on your behalf.

 - If the matter cannot be resolved at this stage, please ask to speak to the Council’s Clerk, who will then initiate Stage 1 of the Complaints Procedure as detailed below.

 The nominated Officer who is responsible for overseeing complaints at this stage is the Council’s Clerk and Responsible Financial Officer

-Write to: Mr Simon Potts, Seaton Valley Community Council, 20 – 22 Astley Road, Seaton Delaval, NE25 0DG
+Write to: The Clerk & Responsible Financial Officer, Seaton Valley Community Council, 20 – 22 Astley Road, Seaton Delaval, NE25 0DG

 - A written acknowledgement will be issued by the Council upon receipt of the complaint;

 - An investigation into the complaint will be carried out by the Clerk

 - A written response will be issued within 10 working days together with details of any additional investigation that may be required if it is likely to take longer than 10 days